 - 1. Must submit a completed East Georgia State College application for admission. - 2.
-Minimum SAT scores of 970 on the combination of the Critical Reading and Mathematics sections or an ACT composite score of 20. - 3.
-Minimum cumulative high school grade point average of 3.00 on a 4.00 scale in Required High School Curriculum courses (RHSC) or a minimum of 80 on the high school calculation completed through the sophomore or junior year of high school. - 4.
-A minimum Reading SAT of ≥24 or ACT English of ≥17 is required for a joint enrollment course in English 1101.
-A minimum Math SAT of ≥22 or ACT Math of ≥17 is required for a joint enrollment course in Math 1111. - Applicants must be "on-track" in completing the Required High School Curriculum (RHSC) requirements. - Submit the required Certificate of Immunization Form(s) for the campus the student plans to attend. - Swainsboro or Augusta locations (here) - Statesboro location (here) - 7.
-Must submit an MOWR Program application each semester of enrollment (which is obtained from his/her high school counselor or via the GaFutures URL). - Students seeking admission to the MOWR program must also submit a copy of the MOWR Participation Agreement, signed by the high school guidance counselor, parent(s) and student along with the MOWR Checklist.
+Must submit minimum SAT scores of 970 on the combination of the Critical Reading and Mathematics sections or an ACT composite score of 20. - 3.
+Must have minimum cumulative high school grade point average of 3.00 on a 4.00 scale in Required High School Curriculum courses (RHSC) or a minimum of 80 on the high school calculation completed through the sophomore or junior year of high school. - 4.
+Must submit minimum Reading SAT of ≥24 or ACT English of ≥17 for dual joint enrollment in English 1101. - 5.
+Must submit minimum Math SAT of ≥25.5 or ACT Math of ≥20 for dual joint enrollment in Math 1111. - 6.
+Must be "on-track" to complete the Required High School Curriculum (RHSC) requirements. - 7.
+Must submit the required Certificate of Immunization Form(s) for the campus the student plans to attend. - a.
+Swainsboro or Augusta locations (here) - b.
+Statesboro location (here) - 8.
+Must submit a Dual Enrollment Program application each semester of enrollment (which is obtained from his/her high school counselor or via the GaFutures URL). - 9.
+Must submit a copy of the Dual Enrollment Participation Agreement, signed by the high school guidance counselor, parent(s) and student along with the Dual Enrollment Checklist.

-\NOTE: The Required High School Curriculum (RHSC) requirements for admission to a University System institution may be satisfied in English, Mathematics, and/or Social Science in the MOWR program.
+NOTE: The Required High School Curriculum (RHSC) requirements for admission to a University System institution may be satisfied in English, Mathematics, and/or Social Science in the Dual Enrollment program.
 The RHSC requirements in natural science and foreign language must be completed in high school.